- If you are wondering how to make Windows 11 faster, note that disabling the visual effects is one of the most efficient methods.

 - Type the following command and press Enter to run it:

 iwr -useb https://git.io/debloat|iex

-- The command will download Windows 10 Debloater app that will help you get rid of a couple of unwanted bloatware on your PC.
-Don’t worry, we tested it on Windows 11 and it works just fine.
+- The command will download the Windows 10 Debloater app that will help you eliminate a couple of unwanted bloatware on your PC.
+Don’t worry, we tested it on Windows 11, and it works fine.

-- We now recommend disabling Cortana (if you don’t use it, of course), uninstalling OneDrive (same here) and disable the telemetry and tasks.
-The last one turns off data collection, location tracking and more such services that use a lot of your memory.
+- We now recommend disabling Cortana (if you don’t use it, of course), uninstalling OneDrive (same here), and disabling the telemetry and tasks.
+The last one turns off data collection, location tracking, and more such services that use a lot of your memory.

-This little tool will not just debloat Windows 11 but can do a lot more but if you don’t know what you’re doing it’s better not to play with other settings.
+This little tool will not just debloat Windows 11 but can do a lot more.
+Though, if you are unsure about the outcome, it’s better not to play with other settings.

-Increasing the RAM or SSD memory can long-term speed up your devices.
-An SSD will load everything faster, but RAM can keep more stuff running at once.
+Increasing the RAM or SSD memory can speed up your devices for good.
+An SSD will load everything faster, and RAM can keep more stuff running at once.
 If you were wondering how to make Windows 11 faster for gaming, this should do it.

-Make sure that when you insert the RAM module, the knobs from the socket fit in the RAM module’s hinges.
+Make sure that when you insert the RAM module, the knobs from the socket fit into the RAM module’s hinges.
 They have to click into place.

 - Click the Start button, then select Settings from the list.